remix-run/remix/docs/file-conventions/route-files-v2.md

 ## Nested URLs without Layout Nesting

-Sometimes you want the URL to be nested but you don't want the automatic layout nesting.
-You can opt-out of nesting with a trailing underscore on the parent segment:
+Sometimes you want the URL to be nested, but you don't want the automatic layout nesting.
+You can opt out of nesting with a trailing underscore on the parent segment:

 <!-- prettier-ignore -->
 ```markdown lines=[8]